-A.R.: Prior to the start of the game, the Team A coach presents a list of players that includes 19 skaters and 3 goalkeepers.
+A.R.
+1: Prior to the start of the game, the Team A coach presents a list of players that includes 19 skaters and 3 goalkeepers.
 Is this legal?
 RULING: Yes.
 At the beginning of each game, the coach of each team shall list the players and goalkeepers who shall be eligible to play in the game.
-A maximum of 19 players, plus not more than three nor less than two goalkeepers, shall be permitted; and a captain shall be designated.
+A maximum of 19 skaters, plus not more than three nor less than two goalkeepers, shall be permitted; and a captain shall be designated.
 There is no restriction to the number of players in exhibition games.
-Further, during the pregame warm-up, not more than 20 players and three goalkeepers may participate.
-It is mandatory however, that 19 players and not more than 3 goalkeepers listed on the official game report form are the players who shall dress for the game.
+Further, during the pregame warm-up, not more than 20 skaters and three goalkeepers may participate.
+It is mandatory however, that 19 skaters and not more than 3 goalkeepers listed on the Official Score Sheet are the players who shall dress for the game.